 The project consists of the construction of a 147 MW Hydropower Plant on the Ruzizi river bordering DRC and Rwanda.
-It will be developed as a Public Private Partnership, through a concession provided to a private investor to develop, build, operate, and maintain the plant.
-Ruzizi III would be the third hydropower development on the river following Ruzizi I ("RI" - 29.8 MW) and Ruzizi II ("RII" - 43.8 MW).
-Reinforcement and extension of the transmission and distribution system in the DRC, Rwanda and Burundi will allow the evacuation of the additional 147 MW that will be produced by the new Ruzizi III hydropower plant.
+It will be developed as a Public Private Partnership, through a concession provided by the Governments of Burundi, DRC and Rwanda to the preferred investor (Sponsor), IPS-Black Rhino, to develop, finance, build, operate and maintain the plant.
+Ruzizi III will be the third hydropower development on the Ruzizi river following the existing plants, Ruzizi I (29.8 MW) and Ruzizi II (43.8 MW).
+The Governments are responsible for the construction of all the necessary public infrastructure to evacuate the power to the three countries.

-The IG for the co-financing of project development costs related to geological, design and other studies to be incurred by the private sector developers of this project to be converted to Governments' equity at Financial Close.
+Investment grant for the co-financing of project development costs related to geological, design and other studies to be incurred by the private sector developers of this project and to be converted to Governments' equity at Financial Close.